Podcastindex-org/podcast-namespace/README.md

    Channel or Item (optional | multiple)

    This element specifies a person of interest to the podcast.
 It is primarily intended to identify people like hosts, co-hosts and guests.
-Although, it is flexible enough to allow fuller credits to be given using the roles and groups that are listed in the Podcast Taxonomy Project.  (link needed)
+Although, it is flexible enough to allow fuller credits to be given using the roles and groups that are listed in the Podcast Taxonomy Project.
+(Whitepaper)[https://drive.google.com/file/d/1pkkb6_Kg7Dc33IVgTopJO7QNka3FnH7m/view]

    - `name` (required) This is the full name or alias of the person.
    - `role` (optional) Used to identify what role the person serves on the show or episode.
 This should be a reference to an official role within the Podcast Taxonomy Project list.
 If `role` is missing then "host" is assumed.